 Today is the 32nd anniversary of the callous double murder of Koy Ien Saechao and Choy Fow Saelee just north of Sacramento.

-This is a follow up, looking in greater detail at the claimed Zodiac letter mailed to the San Francisco Chronicle and postmarked San Francisco on May 6th 1986.
-This letter may not be by the hand of the Zodiac Killer, or the murderer of the two unfortunate victims described within it, but without doubt this letter is detailing the murders of Laotian couple Koy Ien Saechao (48) and Choy Fow Saelee (40).
+This is a follow up, looking in greater detail at a potential Zodiac letter mailed to the San Francisco Chronicle and postmarked San Francisco on May 6th 1986.
+The author of this letter may not be the murderer of the two unfortunate victims described within it, but without doubt this letter is detailing the murders of Laotian couple Koy Ien Saechao (48) and Choy Fow Saelee (40).

 The couple had left their residence in Dorman Avenue, Yuba City (approximately 39 miles north of Sacramento) for the 195 mile (3 hour) journey to Merced County to visit their son in hospital.
 Later that day, on April 22nd 1986, they would make the exhausting three hour journey back home - or so they thought.
 Somebody would change these plans as they approached the interchange of Highway 99 and I-5 Sacramento, just north of the city.
 For whatever reason, the pair decided to pull over onto the hard shoulder of the freeway - a decision that would ultimately prove deadly.
 A merciless killer approached their vehicle and unloaded 15 bullets into the driver side window of the car, blowing out both front side windows in a relentless barrage of gunfire.
 Small caliber shell casings were strewn beside the vehicle.
 Koy Ien Saechao and Choy Fow Saelee were left with no chance of survival at the hands of a brutal killer or killers.